 ANSWER: Yes, it is prevented.
 The amount of SYMBOL tokens a holder is allocated at SYMBOL launch is the balance from the account that was opted in at a specific block height.
 In the example above, the tokens were either in account A or account B at that block, not both, so only one account will receive the tokens.

 3. QUESTION: Will the new network be open source?

 ANSWER: SYMBOL already is open source: https://github.com/nemtech

 4. QUESTION: Why can XPX do a swap and we can't?

-ANSWER: They have a completely different ecosystem and feature-wise it is not the same as the new Catapult network.
+ANSWER: They have a completely different ecosystem and feature-wise it is not the same as the new SYMBOL network.

-5. QUESTION: Will Catapult XEM have Trezor support?
+5. QUESTION: Will SYMBOL XEM have Trezor support?

-ANSWER: Yes, Foundation is working on Trezor support now.
+ANSWER: Yes, We are working on Trezor support now.